The Kirby torus trick for surfaces

-\pf Proof of Fact 6.
-Here we extend the radial coordinate in $D^2$ near $\bdy D^2$ to a Morse function $f\:D^2_{\s}\to(0,1]$ with $f^{-1}(1)=\bdy D^2_{\s}$ and all critical points in the interior of $D^2_{\s}$.
-The associated graph is a tree, and it can be simplified as before until it is a point, so $f$ has a single critical point, of index $0$.
-Then $f$ together with the flow lines of the gradient field can be used to construct a diffeomorphism $g\:D^2_{\s}\to D^2$ which is the identity near $\bdy D^2_{\s}$.
+\pf Proof.
+Here we extend the radial coordinate in $D^2$ near $\bdy D^2$ to a Morse function $f\:D^2_{\s}\to[0,1]$ with $f^{-1}(1)=\bdy D^2_{\s}$ and all critical points in the interior of $D^2_{\s}$.
+The associated graph is a finite tree, and it can be simplified as before until it is a line segment, with a new $f$ having a single critical point, a local minimum.
+Then $f$ together with the flow lines of its gradient field can be used to construct a diffeomorphism $g\:D^2_{\s}\to D^2$ which is the identity near $\bdy D^2_{\s}$.